-We lead participants in theater skills including script analysis, character development and improvisation to open scripture in illuminating experiences.
+We lead participants in theater skills including script analysis, character development and improvisation to open literature in illuminating experiences.
 The

-experience causes them to grow to the point of presenting the scripture to their larger community, sparking significant conversations and inspiring more plays.
+experience causes them to grow to the point of presenting the literature to their larger community, sparking significant conversations and inspiring more plays.